iFixit/pipe-to-graphite/README.md

     Blargs 1230
     Blorks 452

-Your script (lets say `~/glork-stata.sh`) would look something like this:
+Your script (lets say `~/glork-stats.sh`) would look something like this:

     /usr/glork/status | tail -n +3 | sed "s/: / /"

-To get that regularly reported to Graphite, run tthis command
+To get that regularly reported to Graphite, run this command

    pipe-to-graphite.sh ~/glork-stats.sh >> /var/log/glork-stats.log

 ### Logging
-Output from each run is prepended with a timestamp and echoed to STDOUT Redirect that wherever you like.
+Output from each run is prepended with a timestamp and echoed to stdout Redirect that wherever you like.